Dantumadiel

 Dantumadiel is a municipality in the province of Friesland in the Netherlands.
-Dantumadiel is a rural municipality characterized by economic activity and agriculture.
+Dantumadiel is a rural municipality characterized by agriculture.

 History

-The first time Dantumadiel is mentioned was in a document from 1242.
+The earliest mention of Dantumadiel was in a document from 1242.
 At that time Dantumadiel, or Donthmadeil as it was then known, was a part of the Winninghe district, the northern part of Oostergo.
 The grietenij (municipality) Dantumadiel was led by a grietman (mayor) who was holding office in Rinsumageast and Dantumawâld.
 The Dutch Municipalities Act of 1851 (Dutch: Gemeentewet van 1851) abolished the grietenijen, which automatically became gemeenten (municipalities) headed by a mayor.

 Population centres

 The Dantumadiel municipality is composed of 11 towns with a total of 19,030 inhabitants in 2014; the towns and their 2014 populations are listed in the table.